OKLAB2016/parse-and-unite/README.md

 ### Output files:
-When the program will be finished, press "OK". your source folder will be opened automaticlly with all your output files.
+When the program will be finished, press "OK".
+Your source folder will be opened automaticlly with all your output files.

 ![image](https://user-images.githubusercontent.com/18205398/209857982-9b26c1fe-e862-4436-805f-5cfed2926202.png)